marisalim/testing-Rstudio-binder/make_rstudio_binder.md

 ### Step 3: Create binder environment files

 For this tutorial, we're going to create our binder from a GitHub branch.
-This approach allows you to create new binders from different branches, without altering the `main` branch and exclude any files you do not want on the binder.
+This approach allows you to create new binders from different branches, without altering the `main` branch, and to exclude any files you do not want on the binder.

 - Create a new branch (tip: avoid using spaces in the name, use underscore (`_`) or dash (`-`) instead)
 - Click the "Add file" dropdown button and select "Create new file"